mvrdevelopment/spec/mvr-spec.md

 | oy         | 0 or 1        |  [Integer](#user-content-attrtype-integer) | The size in pixels in y direction from top left of the starting point.                                            |
 | rz         | 0 or 1        |  [Float](#user-content-attrtype-float)     | The rotation around the middle point of the defined rectangle in degree.
 Positive direction is counter cock wise. |

-Note: The transformation will be applied in the following order: - Translation - Rotation
+NOTE The transformation will be applied in the following order: – Translation – Rotation

 # Communication Format Definition